-Most no interest monthly fee credit cards offer 0% foreign transaction fees when you're shopping with overseas businesses (including online), which could save you around 2-3% compared to other credit and even debit cards.
+Most no interest monthly fee credit cards offer 0% foreign transaction fees when you're shopping with overseas businesses (including online).
+This could save you around 2-3% compared to some other credit cards and debit cards.

-You can also get exclusive shopping offers through Mastercard Priceless, Visa Offers + Perks, Westpac Rewards & Extras, or CommBank Rewards, depending on the card.
+You can also get exclusive shopping offers through Mastercard Priceless, Visa Offers + Perks, Westpac Rewards & Extras or CommBank Yello Cashback Offers, depending on the card.

 How a no interest monthly fee credit card affects your credit score

-This is the same as other credit cards but different to buy now pay later plans, which don't usually add to your credit report.
+This is the same as other credit cards but different to buy now pay later plans, which don't usually appear on your credit report.
 Not having credit history from a buy now pay later plan can make it harder to know where you stand when you apply for new loans, because they could still be considered as part of the financial assessment.

 Want a clearer picture of your credit history and financial health?
 Get a free copy of your credit report and credit score through Finder in a few minutes.